 Being genuine and transparent with your audience

-However, SOME eco nappy brands are doing an outstanding job and can be still a great sustainable choice and a significant improvement from regular disposable nappies; they still contain a percentage of plastic and are NOT suitable for composting.
+However, SOME eco-nappy brands are doing an outstanding job and can still be a great sustainable choice and a significant improvement from regular disposable nappies; they still contain a percentage of plastic and are NOT suitable for composting.

-Are there more affordable Eco-friendly nappy choices?
+Are there more affordable, Eco-friendly nappy choices?